archanatctk2028-coder/devops-micro-internship-pravinmishra/week-01-success-mindset/assignment-01-mindset-os.md

 Looking back, Archana’s biggest achievement was not a single certificate, project, or job.
 It was the person she had become through years of continuous learning.
 Her 2.0 version had a strong portfolio, an active GitHub profile, practical experience, professional confidence, and a commitment to keep learning and helping others.

 P.S.
 This post is part of the DevOps Micro Internship (DMI) with Agentic AI — Cohort 3 — by Pravin Mishra.
-My graded progress is public: https://dmi.pravinmishra.com/s/YOUR-GITHUB-USERNAME.html · Start your DevOps journey: https://dmi.pravinmishra.com/?utm_source=student&utm_medium=ps-blog&utm_campaign=cohort3
+My graded progress is public: https://dmi.pravinmishra.com/s/YOUR-GITHUB-USERNAME.archana-kota html · Start your DevOps journey: https://dmi.pravinmishra.com/?utm_source=student&utm_medium=ps-blog&utm_campaign=cohort3

 Tag Pravin Mishra in your LinkedIn post, then tag Lead Co-Mentor — Anjana Muthunayake.